peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

-When considering optical depth of larger spectral intervals (where narrow-band approximation no longer applies), we can observe *secondary saturation*, when diminising rate of optical depth increase is caused by variability of extinction with wavelength such as in Rayleigh scattering, and in cloud absorption and scattering.
+When considering optical depth of larger spectral intervals (where narrow-band approximation no longer applies), we can observe *secondary saturation*, when diminishing rate of optical depth increase is caused by variability of extinction with wavelength such as in Rayleigh scattering, and in cloud absorption and scattering.
 While this is not an issue to narrow-band model radiation schemes, it has to be taken into account in broadband model